 Root canals are necessary when tooth decay, a chip or crack, or other dental trauma reaches deep inside the tooth to the innermost layer.
 Known as the pulp, this soft tissue houses the entire nerve system of the tooth.
 Because the nerve is accessed directly by damage or decay, a painful toothache and sensitivity to temperature changes may occur.
 Root canal therapy is recommended in these situations to relieve pain and preserve what healthy dental structure remains.

 Dr. Franklin-Pitts will administer local anesthesia to numb the area around the affected tooth.
-We can also offer nitrous oxide sedation for patients who need a little extra help relaxing and remaining free from pain during their appointment.
+We can also offer nitrous oxide sedation for patients who need a little extra help relaxing during their appointment.
 Once you are comfortable, Dr. Franklin-Pitts drills a small access hole from the top of the tooth to the inner layer.
 We use a series of specialized tools (called files) to extract the entire pulp and nerve structure as well as any other damaged tissue.
 Next, we refill the tooth with a biocompatible substance of similar quality.
 Then the access hole is refilled.
-In most cases, we place a dental crown to protect and strengthen the root canal treated tooth.
+In most cases, we place a dental crown to protect and strengthen the treated tooth.

 While the procedure itself shouldn’t hurt, it’s perfectly normal to experience some swelling and soreness for a few days following your root canal.
 If we prescribe any pain medication, take it as directed.
 You could also apply a cold compress to your cheek in 10-minute intervals for up to an hour at a time to curb both pain and swelling.
 It may help to stick to a soft food diet for the first few days until you feel comfortably eating with your treated tooth again.
 Just be sure to avoid chewing anything particularly hard or sticky so that you don’t dislodge your dental crown.